-After almost two decades of research, a $25-million government study has concluded and established a clear link between exposure to radiofrequency radiation (RFR) and cancer in rats.
+After almost two decades of research, a $25-million government study has concluded and established a clear link between exposure to radio frequency radiation (RFR) and cancer in rats.

-In its draft, the National Toxicology Program (NTP) at the U.S. National Institute of Environmental Health Sciences reported that growth of tumors in tissues and nerves near the heart of male rodents was observed.
+In its draft, the National Toxicology Program (NTP) at the U.S. National Institute of Environmental Health Sciences reported that the growth of tumors in tissues and nerves near the heart of male rodents was observed.
 This is after the male rats were subjected to RFR levels from 2G and 3G mobile phones, which are the standard level allowed for local tissue exposure to cell phone radiation.
-The research was not able to investigate the effects of RFR levels from the 5G network and Wi-Fi, since these are considered as “emerging technology that hasn’t really been defined yet,” according to Michael Wade, the lead toxicologist of the research.
+The research was not able to investigate the effects of RFR levels from the 5G network and Wi-Fi since these are considered as “an emerging technology that hasn’t really been defined yet,” according to Michael Wade, the lead toxicologist of the research.

 What was the research about?